Avalander/blog-posts/snake-clone.md

 # Conclusion

 That was a lot of text, congratulations on making it so far!
-In the second part of the tutorial we will explore how to add apples, make the snake grow, and end the game when the snake collides with a border or with itself.
+In the second part of the tutorial we will explore how to add apples and score, make the snake grow, and end the game when the snake collides with a border or with itself.